 How may funds be used?

-Loans may be used to repair, improve or modernize homes or remove health and safety hazards
+Loans may be used to repair, improve, or modernize homes, or remove/address health and safety hazards.

 How much money can I get?

 The maximum loan is $20,000.
 The maximum grant is $7,500.
 Loans and grants can be combined for up to $27,500 in assistance.